humansinstitute/BitcoinForHumans/lockbox/Lockbox.md

 At a high level the concept works as follows:

-* The Lockbox interactive signing protocol would allow peers to agree to the timing and enforcement terms as part of an interactive contract setup.
+* The Lockbox interactive signing protocol would allow peers to agree to the timing and enforcement terms as part of an interactive contract setup, which results in payments being made.

-* A set of pre-signed transaction are generated which incentive honest settlement in peer-to-peer contracts / payments.
+* A set of pre-signed transaction are generated which incentivise honest settlement in peer-to-peer contracts / payments.

-* These transactions provide a ***hook*** for off-chain "enforcement service providers" to enforce contracts for a fee.
+* These transactions provide a ***hook*** for off-chain "enforcement by service providers" to enforce contracts for a fee.

-* A market of enforcement services can offer services at differentiated price points based on trade offs around privacy, security, trustlessness, speed and counter party risk.
+* A market of enforcement services can offer services at differentiated price points competing on trade offs around privacy, security, trustlessness, speed and counter party risk.

+* The enforcement service is effectively being trusted to correctly sign and broadcast a transaction which includes the result of an outcome.

-* The enforcement service will have arbitration rights on the contract and must therefore have real world knowledge if required about the contract outcomes.
+* The service provider must therefore have real world knowledge of the contract outcomes as such we expect this to develop a marketplace in which various businesses would compete.

-* Non-economic 'side chains' can provide a good balance of specialist knowledge, verification, redundancy and cost.
+* Non-economic 'side-chains' which sign specific "facts" can provide a good balance of specialist knowledge, verification, redundancy and cost.

-* Final settlement of contracts would be dependant on inclusion in bitcoin blocks, however deployment in channel factories allows the instant settlement of contracts thorugh lightning channels offchain.
+* Final settlement of contracts would be dependant on inclusion in bitcoin blocks, however, deployment in channel factories allows the instant settlement of contracts thorugh lightning channels offchain.

 * No tokens are required.
 All transactions are pre-signed and settle via lightning (require's eltoo).

-We believe this approach which respects the decoupling **money** from **contracts** will be essential in allowing agents to transact in a free market for smart contract execution at efficient pricing points.
+I believe this approach which respects the decoupling **money** from **contracts** will be essential in allowing agents to transact in a free market for smart contract execution at efficient pricing points.

 ---

 ### The Lockbox

-The proposal is to have both pre-commit to a set of transactions which could be settled to the bitcoin blockchain which include both the payments as collatoral and an agreed bond.
+The proposal is to have all parties in a contract pre-commit to a set of transactions which could be settled to the bitcoin blockchain.

+This transaction set includes all relevant outputs as part of the redemption script, payment collatoral and an agreed bond/fee.

-These outputs will ensure that money is correctly paid in line with the agreed terms at the agreed times.
+These outputs will ensure that money is correctly paid in line with the agreed terms of a deterministic contract at the agreed times.

-As the contract concludes (specified in blocktime) either party can broadcast a secret in order to cede the bet to the other party, allowing the other party to sign an output and claim the btc.
+As the contract concludes (specified in blocktime) either party can sign a transaction in order to cede the bet to the other party in a cooperative manner.
+This is simply the equivalent to a user confirming a payment in a lightning channel, by updating the state.

-In the case in which parties disagree, at an agreed timelock a set of arbitration transactions (held with an oracle - more details later) can be broadcast which allow the Oracle to claim the bond  of the losing party and pay out the bet for the winning party.
+In the case in which parties disagree, at an agreed timelock a set of arbitration transactions (held with a 3rd party enforcement service provider - my god!) can be broadcast which allow this service provider to claim a fee (a bond posted to the contract)  and pay out the contract correctly.

-In the case where this fails a third timelocked set of transactions will default to a fallback set of outputs e.g. return funds, donate to Tor/BTCPay etc.
+In the case where this transaction isn't broadcast a third set of timelocked transactions could provide a fallback state for example e.g. return funds, donate to Tor/BTCPay etc.

 The following diagram shows this flow.